 Bi-polar square wave initial pulse: up to 300 Vpp / 100 dB analogue gain / 0.2...25 MHz bandpass / 16 bit 100 MHz ADC / 32 taps smoothly tunable digital filter

-and quantity of the extenders).
-The groups of phased array probe elements composing the emitting and receiving aperture may be fully or partially matching or totally separated allowing flexible managing of the incidence angles, focal distances,
+(no multiplexing involved).
+The groups of PA probe elements forming emitting / receiving aperture may be fully or partially matching or totally separated allowing maximal flexibility whilst managing the incidence

 so the implementing of each focal law is completed within a single pulsing/receiving cycle providing the maximal possible speed of material coverage

-The high stability of the initial pulse amplitude within entire duration of the positive and negative half-waves, the extremely short boosted rising and falling edges and the automatic adaptive damping improve
+high stability of the initial pulse amplitude within entire duration of the positive and negative half-waves, the extremely short boosted rising and falling edges and the automatic adaptive damping improve the signal

 bridge hanger pins, wind turbine and other shafts, annular rings, flanges, rails and railway axles and wheels, CRFP and GRFP composite panels and profiled stuff, and the like.
-The precise and easy reproducible
+Precise and easy reproducible automatic Equalizing (Homogenizing)

-Thanks to the above noted True-To-Geometry Volume Overlap Coverage and Imaging and Equalizing of the Sensitivity within Entire Cross-Section / Volume of the Material the inspection
+Thanks to True-To-Geometry Volume Overlap Coverage and Imaging and Equalizing (Homogenizing) of the Sensitivity within Entire Cross-Section / Volume of the Material the inspection results produced by ISONIC 3510T / ISONIC 3510

-results produced by the ISONIC 3510 are easy interpretable and well acceptable by the UT Pros and non-Pros as well
+are quickly and easy interpretable and well acceptable by the UT Pros and non-Pros as well

 ASME Code Case 2541 – Use of Manual Phased Array Ultrasonic Examination Section V